 The economy of the islands has had its ups and downs and many waves of emigrants ventured to Central and South America, primarily to Venezuela and Cuba.
 After spending years working in the Americas, many would return to their homeland and bring with them a part of the Latin American culture.
 Because of this, there has been a long tradition of cultural exchange between the islands and the Americas.

+The cuisine of the islands is a mixture of some native Guanche elements, as well as Spanish, African, and Latin American foods.
 Historically, the islands were the first stop on Spanish soil as ships returned from the Americas, and thus they began growing and incorporating foods from the Americas into their diets, such as potatoes, beans, tomatoes, avocados, papaya, maize, cocoa, and tobacco.
 Other foods from around the globe were brought to the islands by sailors, and as a result, the banana (of Asian origin) became a staple in the canarios diet, where it is served fried or made into tarts, served with rice, eggs, or meat sauce.